lopalic/rc_onboarding/ruby_basics/conditional_statements/README.md

 # Conditional statements

-Conditional are used to add branching logic to your programs/scripts, they allow you to include complex behaviour that onyl occurs under specific conditions.
+Conditionals are used to add branching logic to your programs/scripts, they allow you to include complex behaviour that only occurs under specific conditions.

 Here's an example of an `if` statement: